pouyakary/vscode-racket/README.md

 If you have some troubles with the syntax highlighting, try to find out if it's a problem of this extension, or of the theme you are using (not all themes support every piece of grammar).
-If you think the pproblem is on the side of this extension (or if you're not sure), please report the problem using GitHub issues.
+If you think the problem is on the side of this extension, or if you're not sure, please report the problem using GitHub issues on the main repo.
 This also applies if you have any feature-requests.

 And of course, instead of filing an issue, you can submit a PR and make the world a better place!